St Paul's, Hammersmith: The present church

+In 1834, upon the passing of the Hammersmith Parish Act 1834, Hammersmith became a distinct parish with St Paul's as the parish church and vicarage under Francis Thomas Atwood as the new Vicar of Hammersmith.

 Hammersmith was developing rapidly, helped by the arrival of the new Metropolitan Railway.
 At a public meeting held on 20 January 1880, the decision was taken to rebuild the church on the same site.
 It was felt that the building was no longer big enough to accommodate the growing population and 'The old unsightly structure is not worthy of being the chief witness to God in the midst of such an important Metropolitan Suburb as Hammersmith has now become.'

+From 1882 to 1891, Chamberlen Brothers built St Paul's Church in Hammersmith, designed by architects J. P. Seddon and H. R. Gough.
 In July 1882 the Duke of Albany laid the foundation stone, and the nave of the new church was consecrated on 13 October 1883.
-The architects were J. P. Seddon and H. R. Gough.

 Like St Peter's Church in Hammersmith, St Paul's lost a significant portion of its land, including that with graves, when Hammersmith Flyover and the Great West Road were built in 1957–61.

 Hammersmith Chess Club briefly used the Church Hall as their home venue from 1970 to 1975, before later moving on to Blythe House.

 In 1983, the church pews were removed and replaced with more flexible seating.

 In the 2000s, an extension was built onto the western end of the church, incorporating a new hall and kitchen, and accompanied by a major restoration programme.
 The work was done by Bryen & Langley and the extension was opened in 2011.

-The church has strong ties with the nearby Latymer Upper School, which gathers at the church on its Founder's Day each year.